Skip to main content

 In general, Primus uses two cryptographic techniques to combine pieces together.

-Concisely, MPC-TLS is a specific MPC protocol that is executed between the TLS client (prover) and the attestor (verifier) to verify any data from a TLS channel.
+Concisely, MPC-based TLS is a specific MPC protocol that is executed between the TLS client (prover) and the attestor (verifier) to verify any data from a TLS channel.
 It includes peforming cryptographic computations during the handshake and query execution phases in a complete TLS conversation.

 The client and attestor together simulate an original TLS client, i.e., an attestor will work together with the TLS client to: